 The Company performed an analysis of long-lived assets and has identified certain areas considered to be fallow based on the following condition of the trees: no vegetative growth for the age of the trees, bad origins, bad land preparation, and no resistance to fungus.
 The trees are not expected to produce a commercial yield or generate any future revenues.
-As such, the Company has identified the costs associated with these areas originally capitalized as Plantation Development Cost and Deferred Growing Cost, which capitalized costs are not expected to be recoverable, and has recognized the following impairment charges for the period ended December 31, 2013 and 2012.
+As such, the Company has identified the costs associated with these areas originally capitalized as Plantation Development Cost and Deferred Growing Cost, which capitalized costs are not expected to be recoverable, and has written off \$101,145 and \$455,824 of such capitalized costs during the period ended December 31, 2014 and 2013, respectively.